haywhyz/ecx-edutech/README.md

 These pages don't have any actual content, they are only there to serve as a template.

+Place this app in the "htdocs" folder of your Xampp or Wampp and run it directly from your localhost.
 Use the SQL file **blank.sql** to import the tables into your database.
 Two default accounts have already been set up.
 Use the following account details to login as the default user/admin.

 **User Account**